1988 Major League Baseball postseason: Boston Red Sox vs. Oakland Athletics

 This was a rematch of the 1975 ALCS, which the Red Sox won in a sweep over the Athletics, ending their hopes for a fourth consecutive title.
-This time, Oakland would sweep Boston, and return to the World Series for the first time since 1974.
+This time, Oakland would sweep Boston, and return to the World Series for the first time since 1974 (in the process denying a rematch of the 1916 World Series between the Red Sox and Dodgers).

 Despite ending in a sweep, each game of the series was decided by four runs or less.
 Rick Honeycutt helped keep the Red Sox offense at bay in Game 1 as the Athletics narrowly prevailed.
-The Athletics won by one run again in Game 2, as in the top of the ninth, singles by Ron Hassey, Tony Phillips, and Walt Weiss scored Hassey to break a 3-3 tie and put the A's up for good.
-When the series moved to Oakland, the Athletics prevailed in a Game 3 slugfest, 10-6, to go up 3-0 in the series.
+The Athletics won by one run again in Game 2, as in the top of the ninth, singles by Ron Hassey, Tony Phillips, and Walt Weiss scored Hassey to break a 3–3 tie and put the A's up for good.
+When the series moved to Oakland, the Athletics prevailed in a Game 3 slugfest, 10–6, to go up 3–0 in the series.
 Dave Stewart and ace closer Dennis Eckersley held the Red Sox to just one run in Game 4 as the Athletics completed the sweep and secured the pennant.

-The Red Sox would return to the postseason in 1990, but were swept by the Athletics in the ALCS yet again.
-This was the first of three consecutive AL pennants won by the Athletics.
-The next year, they defeated the Toronto Blue Jays in five games, and in 1990 they again defeated the Red Sox in a sweep.
+This was the first of three straight AL pennants won by the Athletics.
+The next year, they defeated the Toronto Blue Jays in five games, and in 1990 they again defeated the Red Sox in a sweep, which would ultimately be their last during their time in Oakland, as the team would move to Las Vegas.

+This was the first of four consecutive losses for the Red Sox in the ALCS.
+In 1990, they would be swept by the Athletics again, and in 1999 and 2003 they lost both to their archrival in the New York Yankees.
+It would be in 2004 that the Red Sox would finally win the pennant again.